For further information and a Contents List, please contact:

 - Unique and proprietary data – updated year-round from published sources and insight gained from industry consultation.

-- Comprehensive market forecasts – examination, analysis and 10-year coverage of expenditure by region, depth and hardware type: subsea production hardware, SURF and trunklines.
+- Comprehensive analysis – examination, analysis and 10-year coverage of expenditure by region, depth and hardware type: subsea production hardware, SURF and pipelines.

 - Concise report layout – consistent with DW’s commitment to delivering value for our clients, all our market forecasts have a concise layout consisting of industry background and supporting materials condensed to enable quick review with ‘speed-read’ summaries of key points throughout.